Skip to main content

 • Transparency about AI confidence levels

 For now, the tools above represent the best options for research that requires verifiable sources.
+For a deeper comparison, see our guide to AI tools with references.
+For a complete guide to AI-powered literature review, see our AI for literature review guide.

 Frequently Asked Questions